hashicorp/consul-dataplane/README.md

 Consul Dataplane is a lightweight process that manages Envoy for Consul service mesh workloads.

-Consul Dataplane's design removes the need to run Consul client agent workloads.
+Consul Dataplane's design removes the need to run Consul client agents.
 Removing Consul client agents results in the following benefits:

 - **Fewer network requirements**: Consul client agents use multiple network protocols and require bi-directional communication between Consul client and server agents for the gossip protocol.